UnderwaterApps/overlap2d/README.md

 ##**Setup**

-1. Download the Overlap2D Runtimes source using git or by downloading it as a zip.
+1. Download the Overlap2D Runtime source using [git](https://help.github.com/articles/set-up-git) or by downloading it as a [zip](https://github.com/gevorg-kopalyan/Overlap2dRuntime/archive/master.zip).
 2. If you have don't have Gradle Eclipse plugin you can go [here](https://github.com/spring-projects/eclipse-integration-gradle)
 3. Using Eclipse Grdale plugin, import the project by choosing File -> Import -> Gradle -> Gradle project.